lingtalfi/Light_DbSynchronizer/doc/api/Ling/Light_DbSynchronizer/Helper/LightDbSynchronizerHelper/synchronizePlanetCreateFile.md

 So for instance if your create file's first defined table is lud_user, then the scope will be all tables in the current database which starts with the prefix "lud_".

+Available options are:
+- scope: array=null, the scope to use